CONGREGATION HISTORY

 ONGOING

 In March 2020 we discontinued physical services due to heightened concerns from the Covid-19 contagion.
 We worshiped primarily at home by watching the streamed service of our sister congregation in Marble Falls, TX, each member partaking of the Lord's Supper with their family.
-In June 2020, we restarted our physical services with several modifications in order to comply with currently suggested social distancing & sanitation guidelines, especially with regard to partaking of the Lord's Supper and how we collect the offering.
+In June 2020, we resumed our physical services with several modifications in order to comply with currently suggested social distancing & sanitation guidelines, especially with regard to partaking of the Lord's Supper and how we collect the offering.

 We've continued to worship in this fashion since June 2020.